Open today: 10:00 to 5:00

 The Revolution of 1848, in which he took no active part, temporarily broke the power of academic juries.
 A committee of artists, including Rousseau, took charge of the liberated Salon, to which he did not himself contribute that year.
 The government of the new Republic, to make amends for past neglect, asked him for a picture on a subject of his own choice.
 The result was the large and rather formal View of the Forest of Fontainebleau: Sunset (Louvre).
 In 1849, at his first Salon in fourteen years, he showed three paintings and was given a gold medal; but Dupré, who had exhibited nothing, received the cross of the Legion of Honor.
 This ended their friendship.
 Jean-François Millet, who had moved to Barbizon in 1849, now took Dupré's place in Rousseau's life.
 Appointed to the Salon jury in 1850, Rousseau exhibited seven paintings that year.
 The Legion of Honor at last accepted him following the Salon of 1852, at which the duc de Morny, half brother of Napoleon III had bought his Oaks at Apremont (Louvre).
 Thi following years were an interlude of prosperity in his life.
 At the Universal Exposition of 1855, which he had helped to jury, his entry of thirteen paintings won a triumphant success.
 But a reaction soon set in.
 At the Salons of 1857-1863 his paintings were coldly received.
 The demand for his work slackened; sales held in 1861 and 1863 produced poor results.
 Rousseau lived in a state of nervous excitation, haunted by creditors and depressed by his wife's gradual decline into insanity.
 Mannerisms of color and pattern, at odds with the naturalism expected of him, reawakened the hostility of the critics.
 In 1866 large purchases by the dealers Brame and Durand-Ruel temporarily restored his finances.
 Later that year, he was elected president of the art jury for the Universal Exposition of 1867, and at its close received the Grand Medal of Honor.
 But, unlike other members of the jury, he was not made an officer of the Legion of Honor.
 The emperor himself ultimately repaired this slight, but the exasperation it had caused Rousseau broke his health.
 Cared for by Millet, he died in his cottage at Barbizon in December 1867.

 Rousseau's naturalism was the product of meditative study, not rapid transcription: incapable of spontaneity, he doggedly reworked his pictures in the studio.
 He understood nature as a process of constant growth and dissolution and thought of trees as fellow creatures, each marked by its own fate and struggle.
 Solitary, pious without religion, a materialist romantically in love with nature, he sought in his work to reconcile emotional empathy with objective sight.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]